Quarto Plots/Tables Theme Switcher

 While customizing my website’s style, I thought about having light and dark themes for both my posts and the plots included in them, eventually stumbling by Mickaël Canouil’s post about having this option for ggplot2 plots.

-However, I also had plotly plots and gt tables which required different treatment in the script as plotly produced SVG files and gt tables were simply tables in HTML but much more complex due to their special structure.
+However, I also had plotly plots and gt/reactable tables which required different treatment in the script as plotly produced SVG files and gt/reactable tables were simply tables in HTML but much more complex due to their special structure.

 Code